-- At the appointed starting time the designated election committee staff should pick up the voted ballots at the post office.
+- Pick Up the Mail - At the appointed starting time the designated election committee staff should pick up the voted ballots at the post office.
 Allow observers to be present.
 Make sure to ask the post office if the pick up represents all the mail in the post office box. - Ask the post office staff to hand over the mail in mail bags.
 You should then seal them.
 This is preferable to having the post office provide you with trays or bins. - Place the ballots in the trunk of the election committee vehicle, which observers may follow in their vehicles.
 If your vehicle does not have a separate, secure trunk, you may allow observers (for both candidates) to ride in the vehicle transporting the ballots.
-Observers may watch but are not to touch the ballots, the mail bags or any container that holds ballots.

-• Return the ballots directly to the count site

-C. Sort and Count Ballot Envelopes

-- Make a raw count of the total number of ballot envelopes and record it.
+Observers may watch but are not to touch the ballots, the mail bags or any container that holds ballots. - Return the ballots directly to the count site - Sort and Count Ballot Envelopes - If your ballot count procedure requires a manual check of returned envelopes against the ECR to determine eligibility, make a raw count of the total number of ballot envelopes and record it.
 Advise observers that this number will rarely match any other number developed in the count process, because some envelopes will contain no ballot and some may contain more than one.
-Do not record the raw count number on the tally sheet. - Alphabetize the envelopes.
+Do not record the raw count number on the tally sheet.
+Then, - Alphabetize the envelopes.
 The ECR contains a sequence number following each member's name.
 This number corresponds to the member's alphabetical ranking with the local.
 This number appears on the mailing label to ensure that the ballot returned was the ballot sent.
-You can use it to help in alphabetization, as it is easier to sort by numbers than names. - At the end of the sort, the voted ballots should be in the same order as the names on the ECR.
+You can use it to help in alphabetization, as it is easier to sort by numbers than names.